Interview with Angelica Alejandro

 Also important is that we should celebrate that we have great homegrown talent across the spectrum in all performance categories and in all areas of production and crew too…we have a great industry that is thriving and growing.
 I am excited about what the future holds for Canadian Film and Television and all the people within it, in front and behind the camera and can I mention crowds.
 We can put together the greatest crowd scenes ever.
 Seriously it’s like the best type of organized chaos you could ever witness, performers and crew everywhere, it’s simply beautiful!

 9. Just for fun.
-Angelica Alejandro, you are a foodie, any resto recommendations?
+Angelica, you are a foodie, any restaurant recommendations?

 How much time do you have, I really like food!
 Hmmm…if I had to make a recommendation.
 I would say Sanremo (lineups around the corner each holiday, everything is yummy) and Descendants (Best Detroit Style Pizza)…but now that I told all your readers and the secret’s out, I hope they’ll save me some.